You’re getting ready to have an operation.

-You will spend the night in a room like this.
-There is a bed for you, a sofa-bed for your parent or other family member, and a bathroom.
+You’ll spend the night in a room like this.
+There’s a bed for you, a sofa bed for your parent or other family member and a bathroom.

 There is a television, DVD player, and a phone.
-You may bring your favorite movies from home or check some out from the family library.
+You can bring your favorite movies from home or check some out from the family library.

 Some patients go directly to the PICU (Pediatric Intensive Care Unit) after their surgery.
-The nurses and doctors here are trained to help patients who need extra care or special equipment.
+The nurses and doctors here are trained to help kids who need extra care or special equipment.

 This room is similar to the other hospital rooms.
-There is a bed for you, a sofa bed for your parent or other family member.
-There is a television, DVD player, and a phone.
-You may bring your favorite movies from home or check some out from the family library.
+There is a bed for you, and a sofa bed for your parent or other family member.
+There is a television, DVD player and a phone.
+You can bring your favorite movies from home or check some out from the family library.

 You can bring toys and games from home, but the hospital also has activity rooms on every floor.

-Now it is time for you to go home.
+Now you’re all better and it’s time for you to go home!